endurodave/CoreDump/README.md

 Embedded software development can be quite difficult, especially when trying to solve intermittent software failures.
 A core dump, or sometimes called a crash dump, is a means of capturing a "snapshot" of the CPU and software state at moment of failure.
 Whereas large, full-featured operating systems like Windows and Linux already have built-in crash dump capabilities, embedded systems typically aren't equipped with such luxuries.
 Yet these systems are the ones most in need of a post-mortem diagnostic utility.
 Embedded systems are increasingly complex with threads, drivers, interrupts and lots of low-level custom crafted code – things are bound to go wrong in difficult to diagnose ways.

 The techniques discussed within this article show exactly how to create a very useful core dump feature with a minimal amount of code.
 Generic algorithms are suitable for almost any CPU.
+The core dump is integrated into the application and captures crash data without a debugger.
+The captured data is used for a post-mortem analysis of the runtime failure.
 No specific hardware is required to implement the techniques shown here.

 Multiple techniques are used to store a call stack during a crash.
-Linux, GCC, Windows, and a "brute force" algorithm that requires no library.
+This is mostly an embedded technique, but Linux, GCC, Windows, and a "brute force" algorithm that requires no library are included.

 This article covers the following topics.